 Finally, navigate to the features menu and general, disable the allow IP call drop-down menu and confirm the changes, this is to prevent ghost calls to your phone from hackers sniffing port 5060, see Yealink Disable Direct IP Calls.

 You should now be able to make and receive calls via your device.
 Should any further help be required please contact Zendesk Chat at the bottom right corner or call us.

 [[title=Manual Configuration of Yealink DECT Handsets]]

-[[description=In this article, we will configure a Yealink DECT handset, to a SIP device assigned to a user inside the VoIPcloud PBX platform.
-Yealink devices are used as an example, as they are the most widely used handset on our network.
-However, the PBX supports any softphone or handset that supports the SIP protocol.]]
+[[description=In this article we will configure a DECT handset to a SIP device assigned to a user inside the VoIPcloud PBX platform.]]